If you are looking for the most comprehensive guide to the exact filming locations of The Banshees of Inisherin, then you’ve come to the right place!

 McDonagh himself was born and grew up in London, England, a son to Irish immigrant parents.
 Both hailed from the west of Ireland.
 His mother was originally from Easkey in County Sligo and his father from Lettermullen in Connnemara, County Galway.

 As a child he spent many summers in County Galway and has vivid memeories of the raw and wild landscapes of the region.

 Judging by his comments in various interviews, he has a special bond with the region and would seem only natural for him to choose this location as the backdrop to The Banshees of Inisherin.

 McDonagh remarks about Connemara, with the Aran Islands in particular catching his eye:

 ‘Just the lunar quality, the remoteness, the wildness, the loneliness of it.”

 So, as the chance arose for him to take on what seemed like a life-long dream, McDonagh decided he was not going to go about this in any half-hearted way:

 “I did want to show Ireland in its beauty.
 I don’t really feel like it’s been captured enough in the movies… To capture the beauty of Western Ireland was in all of our minds.”

-Now let’s get into these amazing locations.
+Without further ado, let’s get onto these amazing locations.